AdaCore/e3-testsuite/doc/api_classic.rst

 process exit code (an integer) while its ``out`` attribute contains the captured output.

+Note that the ``shell`` method also automatically appends a description of the spawned subprocess (arguments, working directory, exit code, output) to the :ref:`test result log <api_test_result_log>`.

-The other arguments give finer control over process execution:
+Its other arguments give finer control over process execution:

 ``cwd``
    Without surprise for people familiar with process handling APIs: this